 You can search for jobs in Denmark at:

 The Danish work force is currently facing skills shortages in certain areas, such as the education, engineering, IT, medicine and healthcare sectors.
-There is also a particular shortage of counsellors, psychologists, pharmacologists and pharmacists.

 The government maintains a Positive List of shortage occupations - if you have the right qualifications to fill any of the roles that appear on this list, you should find securing a job relatively simple.